Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: Observations, reanalysis data, and LES numerical experiment setup

 We acknowledge that applying relaxation of wind to WRF-LES lacks physical judgment as also addressed in \citet{endo2015racoro}.
-However, LES simulations of horizontal winds with relaxation adjustments are found to be comparable with the reanalysis and observational data.
+However, LES of horizontal winds with relaxation adjustments are found to be comparable with the reanalysis and observational data.
 This is not new and has been used in the single column model \citep{randall1999alternative} and many LES works \citep{neggers2012continuous, heinze2017evaluation} in the meteorology community.
+Even though the simulation domain is stationary and a horizontal periodic boundary condition is used, the WRF-LES is set to take the cold air advection within CAO into account through the large-scale advective tendencies and wind relaxation described by \Eqs{eq:dT/dt2}{eq:dqv/dt2} and \Eqs{eq:rlx_u}{eq:rlx_v}, respectively.

 We also test the sensitivities of WRF-LES results to prescribed surface heat fluxes obtained from ERA5 reanalysis data. \Tab{tab:param} lists parameters examined in the sensitivity tests.